cashwalk/nestjs-typed-config/README.md

 ```

 ## createTypedConfig
-By calling createTypedConfig, you can create TypedConfigService and TypedConfigModule.
+By calling createTypedConfig, you can create TypedConfigService & TypedConfigModule.
 And then, you change your all ConfigModule to generated TypedConfigModule.
-Also, you can use TypedConfigService instead of ConfigService.
+Now, you can use TypedConfigService instead of ConfigService.

+Below code is example of generating TypedConfigService and TypedConfigModule.
+You should write below code in your own project.
 ```typescript
 // typed-config.ts
 import { createTypedConfig } from 'src/my-npm';